Bones for Life FAQ

 Why have I never heard of Bones for Life before?

-Although it’s been around since the 1980s, Bones for Life (BfL) remains relatively unknown.
-This is especially the case in the UK, where the Feldenkrais Method (on which BfL is based) is also much less-known than in the US and mainland Europe.
+Although it’s been around since the 1980s, Bones for Life (BfL) is still relatively unknown, especially in the UK, where the Feldenkrais Method (on which it is based) is also less-known than in the US and mainland Europe.

 In fact, when I began teaching BfL in 2023 I was one of just 40 people registered to do so across the UK and Ireland!
 With teacher training lasting two years, and the majority of graduates opting to incorporate BfL processes into existing yoga, Feldenkrais or other somatic classes, that situation sadly seems unlikely to change any time soon.
 Which is why I’m on a mission to spread the word!